jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 Additional notes:
 As of 11/20/21, the number of "Completed" LA Times items according to DLCS = 19,599; Number of published items in Samvera production = 16,892.
 Difference of 2,707.
 Right now I only have 960 rows (across 4 CSV files) that might account for that difference.
 So clearly, I've got more sleuthing to do.

+Items that have been edited since the data that I have. -- Request export by ARK 21198/zz002cxmn8 - my export is from 2019, but the last edit date was 10/02/20.

 Process: